francojra/francojra/README.md

-#### Qualificações e experiências/Qualifications and experiences:
+#### Qualificações e experiências:
 - Ministro cursos de programação na empresa de consultoria [Beta Analítica](https://betaanalitica.com.br/);
+- Sou coorganizadora da comunidade [R-Ladies Natal](https://www.instagram.com/rladiesnatal/);
+- Experiência com liguagem R e Python;
+- Interesse em Machine Learning com R e Python;
+- Interesse nas linguagens de marcação HTML e CSS, e na linguagem JavaScript;
+- Elaboração de sites e blogs com sistema Quarto no RStudio;
+- Produção de gráficos com ggplot2 e análises estatísticas com o pacote tidyverse do R;
+- Graduada em Ecologia, mestra em Ciências Florestais e doutora em Ecologia pela [UFRN](https://www.ufrn.br/).

+#### Qualifications and experiences:
 - I work as a lecturer of programming for Beta Analítica company;
-- Sou coorganizadora da comunidade [R-Ladies Natal](https://www.instagram.com/rladiesnatal/);
 - I am a co-organizer at R-Ladies Natal community;
-- Experiência com liguagem R e Python;
 - I have experience in R and Python languages;
-- Interesse em Machine Learning com R e Python;
 - I have an interest in Machine Learning with R and Python;
-- Interesse nas linguagens de marcação HTML e CSS, e na linguagem JavaScript;
 - I have interest in HTML, CSS and JavaScript languages;
-- Elaboração de sites e blogs com sistema Quarto no RStudio;
 - I have experience in preparation of sites and blogs using Quarto software in RStudio;
-- Produção de gráficos com ggplot2 e análises estatísticas com o pacote tidyverse do R;
 - I have experience in production graphs and statistical analysis with tidyverse in R;
-- Graduada em Ecologia, mestra em Ciências Florestais e doutora em Ecologia pela [UFRN](https://www.ufrn.br/).
 - I have a bachelor of science degree in Ecology, a master's degree in Forests sciences, and a Ph.D. in Ecology at UFRN.

 ***